 4) The majority of students will learn the most they can from a course using these just three assessment methods: small weekly assignments, practical problem-solving (inclusive of structured problem-solving processes such as PDCA, formal root cause analysis, A3 reports, etc.), and individual projects.

-5) Assessment can be customized to individual students’s strengths; e.g. small weekly assignments or practical problem solving or individual project.
+5) Assessment can be customized to individual student’s strengths; e.g. small weekly assignments or practical problem solving or individual project.
 Assessment for the few students who like to write could be a research paper.
 Or, students can pick the method(s) by which they would like to be assessed from a menu of 4 to 6 items.
 This would demonstrate that professor respects students (congruent with the “Respect for People” principle) and their individual learning capabilities, interests, and differences.
 This changes the paradigm from professors pushing their preferred form of assessment onto students, to each student pulling the method(s) of assessment that best demonstrate what they have learned.
 Pull systems are a fundamental feature of Lean management, and now of Lean teaching!

 6) The top three assessment methods – small weekly assignments, practical problem-solving, and individual projects – are consistent with how people are taught in workplaces, especially those that correctly understand and practice Lean management.
 The classroom is a contrived learning environment, one that is relatively short-lived in terms of a student’s life and career.
 The popular modes of classroom assessment – pop quizzes, team projects, and in-class tests – are widely disliked by students and also diminish learning outcomes.
 It also suggests that faculty are not preparing students for the workforce in terms of how learning is commonly assessed in that environment.